Unbagging The Unwritten: Tommy Taylor And The Ship That Sunk Twice

 And I liked the Tommy Taylor story a lot.
 If I’m honest, I liked it more than most of the Harry Potter stories.
 Certainly, I found Tommy to be a more likeable protagonist, at least.

 While being – deliberately – derivative of other works, the story still feels original and manages to draw you in, even though you know that this story isn’t the one you should be focusing on.
-Even so, the story is engaging on its own merits, though it does gain depth by being part of a larger narrative.
+The story is engaging on its own merits, though it does gain depth by being part of a larger narrative.

 One of the many great things about The Unwritten is the way the telling of the story is shaped by the story being told.
 We see that in, for example, the issue that is presented as a Choose Your Own Adventure story, and also here, in which each segment of the Tommy Taylor story is ably illustrated by a different artist, which is a concrete, er, illustration of the fact that the story being told is a pastiche pieced together from multiple sources.